trducng/theflow/README.md

 flow.last_run.steps()                     # list input/output each step
 ```

-The information above is also automatically stored in the project root `.finestflow` directory.
-You can use the finestflow CLI command to list all runs, get each run detail, and compare runs.
+The information above is also automatically stored in the project root's `.finestflow` directory.
+You can use the `finestflow` CLI command to list all runs, get each run detail, and compare runs.
 A UI for run management is trivially implemented with the `finestflow[ui]` that allow managing the experiments through a web-based UI.

 ```shell
 # list all runs in the directory